 The Bible has several prophecies that describe the coming messiah.
 Some even depict how he would die a sacrificial death for the salvation of others.
 Here are seven of those prophecies.
 You may notice some curious or even compelling congruences with the life of Jesus.

 (over 600 years before)

-The Gospel of Luke records how a young virgin named Mary miraculously conceived a child after being visited by an angel and without being intimate with a man.
+The Gospel of Luke records how a young virgin named Mary miraculously conceived a child through the action of the Holy Spirit after being visited by an angel and without being intimate with a man.
 This was foretold in Isaiah 7:14: Therefore the Lord himself will give you a sign: The virgin will conceive and give birth to a son, and will call him Immanuel.”
 Immanuel means “God with us.
 Jesus told His disciples, “If you really know me, you will know my Father as well.
 From now on, you do know him and have seen him” (John 14:7).
 Jesus was referring to Himself as “God with them.”

 2. Birthplace foreknown

 In the Gospel of Luke we can also read about Jesus’ humble birth in Bethlehem.
 The prophet Micah predicted that the messiah would be born there: "But you, Bethlehem Ephrathah, though you are small among the clans of Judah, out of you will come for me one who will be ruler over Israel, whose origins are from of old, from ancient times" (Micah 5:2).